mrkurger/date-night-app2/downloaded-reports/security/dependabot-alerts.md

 chart.js                            NPM ERR!
 Registry error got is not a function

+emerald-ui                          NOTUSED?
+Still using emerald-ui?
+                                              Depcheck did not find code similar to require('emerald-ui') or import from 'emerald-ui'.
+                                              Check your code before removing as depcheck isn't able to foresee all ways dependencies can be used.
+                                              Use rc file options to remove unused check, but still monitor for outdated version:
+                                                  .npmcheckrc {"depcheck": {"ignoreMatches": ["emerald-ui"]}}
+                                              Use --skip-unused to skip this check.
-emerald-ui                          NPM ERR!
+                                              To remove this package: npm uninstall emerald-ui --save NPM ERR!
 Registry error got is not a function

 leaflet                             NPM ERR!
 Registry error got is not a function